-No question is a stupid one, so whether you want to find out what you need to do to start investing or how the stock market works, don’t be shy, ask ii.
+Whether you want to find out how to start investing or how the stock market works, don’t be shy, ask ii.

 Margaret Nicholson asks: I have just started trading with interactive investor and have done my research to select nine shares for my portfolio in the last six weeks.
 I am happy with my choice.
 However, I would like to start looking at investing in funds in next year’s ISA.

 Could you explain to me how to select the best funds to invest in?
 I have been looking at Fidelity Index Emerging Markets, however there are two of them listed on the London Stock Exchange.
 What is the difference between them?
 What is a suitable ongoing charge?